reahl/reahl/reahl-doc/doc/tutorial/exampleapp.rst

 We introduce the Reahl basics by explaining the development of a simple address book application: it has a single page showing a list of names of people and their associated email addresses.
-Below the list of addresses is a means where you can add a new email address.
+Below the list of addresses is a means by which you can add a new email address.

    .. figure:: addressuischematic.png
       :align: center